Skip to main content

 • After arrival in the host country, certain registration formalities must usually be observed, which usually also affect EU citizens in EU countries (e.g. registration of residence, application for a residence permit).
 Information on this can be obtained from the host universities.

-• Please check the current entry requirements for the respective host country with the Federal Foreign Office
+• Please contact the Federal Foreign Office for information on current entry requirements for the respective host country